Steel-Cut Oats Nutritional Information

 Have you ever tried steel cut oatmeal?

-When it comes to the taste and texture, there is a huge difference between steel cut oats and rolled oats.
+When it comes to the taste and texture, there is a huge difference between steel-cut oats and rolled oats.

 - If you’ve eaten regular oats, particularly the instant oatmeal packages, you’re familiar with the soft, mushy texture.
-Steel cuts to rolled oats is like the "al-dente" version.
+Steel cuts to rolled oats are like the "al-dente" version.
 It has a nuttier taste to it, as well as a firm consistency.

 - Depending on how long you cook the oats, the softer it becomes.
 I like the firm texture, so I cut the cooking time by 10 minutes.

 - Some people prefer steel cuts over rolled oats simply because of the more palatable taste and texture.
 I’ve introduced this oatmeal to friends who hate oatmeal, and surprisingly they prefer to eat this!

 - My aunt has diabetes and high cholesterol, yet she hates the mushy texture of regular oatmeal.
 She now eats steel-cut oatmeal every morning to control her diabetes and cholesterol.

 This whole grain is not only hearty, but it also packs fiber, protein, and complex carbohydrates which don’t raise blood sugar.
 Even Oprah mentioned on her show that steel-cut oatmeal is her favorite whole grain.

 You can find the following nutrients in 1/4 cup of steel-cut oatmeal:

 - High in protein